nateforsyth/nateforsyth.github.io/_posts/2019-02-15-from-dot-net-to-sharepoint.md

 I had [skills in .NET](https://dreamsof.dev/resume) and had built something I was pretty proud of.
 It wasn't perfect, it wasn't enterprise grade.
 But what it was was exrensible, secure, and working perfectly.

 Sooo, I was a .NET Developer.
 What was my first project?
-Huh?
+You waht now?
 Sharepoint?

 My first project was a trial by fire custom Classic SharePoint (Office 365) deployment for Trojan Holdings Ltd based in Queenstown, including custom layouts and WebParts.
 I'd never seen SharePoint before.
 Better roll my sleeves up then huh?

-I had 6 weeks to learn sufficiently SharePoint Administration to provision one Site and 9 sub-sites for the client's companies/divisions.
+I had 6 weeks to sufficiently learn SharePoint Administration to provision one Site and 9 sub-sites for the client's companies/divisions.
 I had to build 4x WebParts (News Carousel, News Archive, Wayfinding, Introducing) and style the sites ready for the client to begin their migration.

 I nailed the deadline with 2 days to spare.
 It was stressful, and it was difficult, but I persisted and I got it done.

 I learned a huge amount.

 #### The end of the story